Glycine: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-At the central nervous system level, glycine acts as an agonist of the N-methyl-D-aspartate (NMDA) glutamate receptor.
-NMDA receptors are associated with both negative and positive symptoms of schizophrenia and seem to also be associated with memory and learning processes.
-Moreover, glycine appears effective in improving sleep quality.
-Indeed, animal studies suggest that this improvement may be due to glycine binding to the same receptor, NMDA, thereby causing vasodilation and lowering body temperature.
+At the level of the central nervous system, glycine acts as an agonist of N-methyl-D-aspartate (NMDA), the glutamate receptor.
+NMDA receptors are associated with the negative and positive symptoms of schizophrenia and also appear to be associated with memory and learning processes.
+Furthermore, glycine appears effective at improving sleep quality.
+Indeed, animal research suggests that this improvement may be due to glycine binding to the same receptor, NMDA, thereby causing vasodilation and a decrease in body temperature.
 Serotonin release is also increased.
-Thus, there is a reduction in sleep disorders such as insomnia.
-The concentration of glycine in the brain is quite stable due to dietary glycine intake.
-However, the addition of supplements can increase glycine concentrations in the CNS.
-Moreover, some preliminary animal evidence suggests that glycine could increase the diurnal expression of arginine vasopressin and vasoactive intestinal peptide.
+Thus, a reduction in sleep disorders such as insomnia is observed.
+The concentration of glycine in the brain is fairly stable due to dietary intake of glycine.
+However, supplementation can increase glycine concentrations in the CNS.
+In addition, some preliminary evidence in animals suggests that glycine could increase daytime expression of arginine vasopressin and vasoactive intestinal polypeptide.

 Usages associés